 The Dealing with COVID-19 website also has loads of visuals and guides for those working with individuals with learning difficulties.

-The rules on social distancing, mask wearing and household interactions depending what region of the UK you live in as well as what age you are.
-The Scottish rules are clearly explained for parents/carers on the Parent Club website.
+The rules on social distancing, mask wearing and household interactions depend on which region of the UK you live in.
+The Scottish rules are clearly explained for parents/carers on the Parent Club website

 The below links are have great visual explanations of social distancing rules:

 NLC Communication Friendly have created a range of easy to use visuals to explain different restrictions, click below to browse